 The number of volunteers increased, and service even extended for a time internationally to Africa and the West Indies.
 Since the mid 1990s, the Lasallian Volunteers provided men and women — with a one- to three-year commitment — to Lasallian Missions in some of the poorest neighborhoods of America.

 Today, Lasallian Volunteers responds creatively to the educational needs of the poor by providing volunteers who are:

 - well trained and supported

 - from diverse backgrounds across the United States

 More than a third of Lasallian Volunteers return for additional years of service.
 A unique dimension of Lasallian Volunteers is the volunteers live in community with Brothers and other Lasallian partners, fully sharing in their daily community and apostolic activities.
 This close interaction deepens the volunteers’ experience, enlivens the community, and enriches the service to the poor.

-Past LV Directors include: Mike Culligan, John Garry, Karin McClelland-Anderer, Cathy (Clark) Gillaspie, David Kasievich and Alisa Macksey.
+Past LV Directors include: Mike Culligan, John Garry, Karin McClelland-Anderer, Cathy (Clark) Gillaspie, David Kasievich, Alisa Macksey and Jolleen Wagner.

 Longest serving LVs: Licia Koch Robertson (93-97) and Carrie Kaskila (96-00)